Adolescents’ REPORTS OF FORMAL SEXUAL HEALTH EDUCATION

 • Thirteen states require that the information presented in sex and HIV education classes be medically accurate.41

-• Twenty-three states and the District of Columbia require that sex education be age-appropriate and three states require age-appropriate HIV education.41
+• Twenty-four states and the District of Columbia require any sex education that is provided to be age appropriate and three states require HIV education to be age appropriate.41

 • Twelve states require discussion of sexual orientation in sex education classes.
 Nine of these states require inclusive discussion of sexual orientation, while the remaining three require that classes provide only negative information about sexual orientation.41

-• In fiscal year 2017, Congress provided $176 million for medically accurate and age-appropriate adolescent pregnancy prevention programs, the same amount provided in the previous fiscal year.
-This funding includes $101 million for the Teen Pregnancy Prevention Program (TPPP), a competitive grant program geared toward community-based groups to support the implementation and evaluation of evidence-based and innovative adolescent pregnancy prevention approaches, and $75 million for the Personal Responsibility Education Program (PREP), a grant program that primarily funds state programs to inform adolescents about both abstinence and contraception for the prevention of pregnancy and STIs.
+• In fiscal year 2017, Congress provided $176 million for evidence-based or evidence-informed, medically accurate and age-appropriate adolescent pregnancy prevention programs, the same amount provided in the previous fiscal year.
+This funding included $101 million for the Teen Pregnancy Prevention Program (TPPP), a competitive grant program geared toward community-based groups to support the implementation and evaluation of evidence-based and innovative adolescent pregnancy prevention approaches.
+It also included $75 million for the Personal Responsibility Education Program (PREP), which primarily funds state programs that inform adolescents about both abstinence and contraception for the prevention of pregnancy and STIs, including HIV, as well as adulthood preparation topics such as healthy relationships.

 1. Lindberg LD, Maddow-Zimet I and Boonstra H, Changes in adolescents’ receipt of sex education, 2006–2013, Journal of Adolescent Health, 2016, 58(6):621–627, doi:10.1016/j.jadohealth.2016.02.004.